microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraApplicationProxyConnector.md

 status                         active
 ```

-This example demonstrates how to Retrieve information using machinName property.
+This example demonstrates how to Retrieve information using machineName property.

 ## PARAMETERS